rachelmoon290/apatinder-documentation/docs/index.md

 1. AnimalSex
 2. AnimalCurrentWeightPounds
 3. AnimalAltered
-4. AnimalAgeDays
-5. AnimalBreed
+4. AnimalBreed
-6. AnimalColor
+5. AnimalColor
-7. AgeAtIntake
+6. AgeAtIntake
-8. LastEventType
+7. LastEventType
-9. FirstIntakeEventType
+8. FirstIntakeEventType
-10. LastIntakeEventType
+9. LastIntakeEventType
-11. CurrentVolunteerCategory
+10. CurrentVolunteerCategory
-12. CurrentBehaviorCategory
+11. CurrentBehaviorCategory
-13. IsDistemper
+12. IsDistemper
-14. IsDistemperWatch
+13. IsDistemperWatch
-15. IsMedicalConsult
+14. IsMedicalConsult
-16. IsCGC
+15. IsCGC
-17. IsTopDog
+16. IsTopDog
-18. IsHWPos
+17. IsHWPos
-19. IsHWTreatment
+18. IsHWTreatment
-20. IsBehaviorConsult
+29. IsBehaviorConsult
-21. DaysInShelter
+20. DaysInShelter

 We cleaned each column to make it ready for modeling.
 While the majority of columns needed minor changes like dropping few NaN values, we spent significant amount of time inspecting 'AnimalColor' and 'AnimalBreed' columns, since they are important features when determining the popularity of dogs.